The Neonian Baptistery and the Archiepiscopal Chapel are two of the smaller UNESCO-listed sites in Ravenna with superb wall mosaics.

 The mosaics in the Neonian Baptistery are mostly original but were a bit over-restored during the nineteenth century, with the restorer adding some artistic license unacceptable by modern restoration norms.

 The dome mosaics show Christ being baptized by St John the Baptist.
 The faces were restored during the nineteenth century and the vessel in John’s hand is new.
 Below this medallion mosaic is a band with the twelve apostles and eight panels showing scenes from the Holy Land.
+The dark blue background broke with the Byzantine tradition of golden mosaics.

 The composition of the mosaics in the Orthodox Baptistery is very similar to that of the Arian Baptistery but a notable difference is that Christ in the Neonian Baptistery mosaic is shown with a beard, while in the Arian Baptistery is beardless and clearly younger.
+Both shows Christ with full frontal nudity, but in the Arian mosaic, Christ is suspended in the water without standing on solid rock.
+The old man in both mosaics represents the pagan River Jordan god, but he is less prominent in the mosaic of Neone.

 The Neonian Baptistery is in the garden to the north of the Ravenna Cathedral and the cylindrical campanile.

 - See Visiting UNESCO-Listed Churches and Mosaics in Ravenna for opening hours and ticket information.
-(Buy tickets from the nearby Archbishop’s Museum, or better, online as time-slot reservations are currently necessary to see this baptistery to limit visitors due to its small size.)
+(Buy tickets from the nearby Archbishop’s Museum, or better, online, as time-slot reservations are currently necessary to see this baptistery to limit visitors due to its small size.)

-The Archbishop’s Chapel in Ravenna
+Archbishop’s Chapel of St Andrew in Ravenna

 The Archiepiscopal or St Andrew’s Chapel (Capella Arcivescovile o di Sant’Andrea) was the private oratory of the bishops of Ravenna.
 It was constructed around AD 500 with the mosaics dating from the same period.

-The mosaics feature strong anti-Arian iconography as the Latin Orthodox clergy were generally keen to distinguish themselves from the Ostrogothic Arian rulers, who settled in Ravenna during Late Antiquity.
 The main lunette features Christ as a warrior.
 Christ is dressed like a victorious emperor standing on the beast and a snake.
 The vault mosaics almost resemble a carpet or tapestry of birds and patterns.
+(Although a beardless Christ was more common in Arianism, a smoothly shaved Christ was not unknown in orthodox art.)

 The Archbishop’s Chapel is the smallest of the UNESCO World Cultural Heritage-listed sites in Ravenna but absolutely worth seeing.
 The chapel is on the first floor of the Archbishop’s Museum (Museo Arcivescovile) and is easily overlooked, as the museum has a number of other small rooms and narrow passages.
 (The museum itself is not very big and the highlights can easily be seen in half an hour.)